The Fontus Guide to Arsenic in Maine Well Water

 In short, your water has too much arsenic in it if your test result is above 10 ug/L or 0.01 mg/L.

 Unfortunately, not enough Mainers are testing their wells for arsenic contamination.
 According to the U.S. Centers for Disease Control, less than half of Maine households test for arsenic.
 This Bangor Daily News story explains that the state is trying to increase well water education.
-Maine’s Department of Health and Human Services is hoping for a statewide testing goal of 65% by 2020.
+Maine’s Department of Health and Human Services hopes for a statewide testing goal of 65% by 2020.

 Keep testing your water supply